Gholhak: History

 This neighborhood was thirteen kilometers south of Imamzadeh Saleh on the asphalt road.
 Its population during the Qajar period is estimated at one thousand people.
-This village is considered to be the first village Shemiran and from there several rivers have branched around.
+This village is considered to be the first village of Shemiran and from there several rivers have branched around.
 One went to the foreign embassy, the other to the aristocratic palaces and court gardens of courtiers or employees.
 Manouchehr Sotoudeh in his book is limited and describes the characteristics of Gholhak as follows: Gholhak is located on both sides of the old road of Shemiran and is limited from the north to Tajrish and from the south to the lands of Chalharz and Davodieh and from the east to the lessons.
 And from the west to the hills of Elahieh and part of Zargandeh.

 The first phone call from Shemiran to Tehran was made from Gholhak on the phone number of the house on the home telephone alley (currently Shahid Yazdanian).